 So what do all these numbers mean to you?
 Aside from helping you to learn more about the industry and how the TV business is evolving, upfronts can help you gauge possible work opportunities for the upcoming season.
 Knowing what new shows are filming and what they’re about gives you extra time to get your wardrobe and looks together.
 Trailers for new shows are often shown during upfronts, so if you want to work as a Stand-In or double, this is a great opportunity to see if there are any actors you resemble closely enough to Stand-In or double for.

 Want to learn more about these new shows?
 Keep an eye on our Articles section for tips on how to get cast in 2019’s new shows.
-Until then, brush up on our messaging platform and how to read a job post so you’re prepared to get booked by a Casting Director.
+Until then, brush up on our casting platform and how to read a job post so you’re prepared to get booked by a Casting Director.